COSC3020/brute-force-sorting-AndrewThomas7/README.md

 #6-https://keploy.io/blog/community/javascript-random-number- Learned about generating random numbers here, one of my previous implementaions used random numbers to generate permutations, but I ultimatley swictched to the tree implemenation.

 #7- Got helped from some friends with getting the count to return proberly upon the recurssive stack closing.
+My friends psudo coded how I could fix my incorrect count return and I used that to implement what I have in my final product.

 ## Runtime Analysis